-Investing in the mainland China market is subject to the risks of investing in emerging markets generally and the risks specific to the mainland China market.
+Investing in the Mainland China market is subject to the risks of investing in emerging markets generally and the risks specific to the Mainland China market.

-Since 1978, the mainland Chinese government has implemented economic reform measures which emphasise decentralisation and the utilisation of market forces in the development of the mainland Chinese economy, moving from the previous planned economy system.
+Since 1978, the Chinese government has implemented economic reform measures which emphasise decentralisation and the utilisation of market forces in the development of the Mainland Chinese economy.
+Such reforms have resulted in significant economic growth and social progress.
 However, many of the economic measures are experimental or unprecedented and may be subject to adjustment and modification.
-Any significant change in mainland China's political, social or economic policies may have a negative impact on investments in the mainland China market.
+Any significant change in Mainland China's political, social or economic policies may have a negative impact on investments in the Mainland China market.

-The mainland Chinese government's macro-economic policies and controls will have significant influence over the capital markets in mainland China.
+The Mainland Chinese government's macro-economic policies and controls will have significant influence over the capital markets in Mainland China.
 Changes in fiscal policies, such as interest rates policies, may have an adverse impact on the pricing of debt instruments, and thus the return of the Sub-Fund.